alkabil-audio/alkabil.site/DOCUMENTATION.md

 links for depth, so there's no per-page or `../` bookkeeping for those.

 **The header is fixed and always on top** (`position: fixed; z-index: 1000`), so it persists as content scrolls under it.
-It carries white nav/brand text on a faint red frosted tint that **fades in only once the page is scrolled** — over the dark hero it starts fully transparent.
-Pages that don't open on that dark hero keep the tint permanently, so the white text always has something behind it; no page sets its own header color.
+It starts fully transparent on **every** page and its faint red frosted tint **fades in once the page is scrolled**.
+While the bar is clear, the nav colour adapts to whatever the page opens on — dark text on white/bright-topped pages, white text (with a soft shadow) over the hero and photos — so no page sets its own header color.
 Pages whose content begins at the very top add `padding-top: var(--header-h)` to their first section so nothing hides under the fixed bar.
-Full details — the scroll threshold, height/`--header-h`, and the full-bleed width — are in §1.4a.
+Full details — the scroll threshold, the light/dark detection, height/`--header-h`, and the full-bleed width — are in §1.4a.

 **Section themes** (`theme-black` / `theme-white` / `theme-bright`) set background + text color; a `section-bg` div with an `<img>` inside makes a